-Why your breastfeeding diet is importantThe nutritional needs of infants are high - in the first year a baby will triple its birth weight and increase its length by 50%, so it is important that the food a baby receives contains sufficient nutrients to meet its high demands.
+Why is my diet while breastfeeding important?The nutritional needs of infants are high - in the first year a baby will triple its birth weight and increase its length by 50%, so it's important that the food a baby receives contains sufficient nutrients to meet its high demands.

 One of the most important food groups to make sure you're getting plenty of is fruit and vegetables (fresh, frozen, tinned, dried or a glass of juice).
 Aim for at least five portions of a variety of fruit and vegetables a day, and eight if you can manage it, to maximise all those lovely nutrients.